Cover Image: BMI Calculator App, by Kevin Al-Rizal.

 Keen to give it a try?

-But when talking about neumorphism, there’s some UI kits available for you to use:
+But when talking about neumorphism, there are some UI kits available for you to use:

 This UI kit comes with some of the greatest UI components in neumorphic style, those we are all used to.
 These include radio buttons, regular buttons, tabs, a search bar, a volume bar as well as a few others and what’s more it’s already in HTML.
 Bonus for coders.